Table of Contents

 - Page loading speed.
 Google uses page loading speed as a ranking factor.
 If your site takes too long to load you’ll also tend to lose visitors.

 - Mobile-friendliness.
-You should be using responsive design so that visitors can access your site using any device.
-Test this using the Mobile Friendly Test.
+You should be using a responsive design so that visitors can access your site using any device.
+Test this using the Mobile-Friendly Test.